Due Diligence for the Quality of the RIPE NCC Registration Data

 The RIPE NCC relies on proof of establishment provided by the signing party.
 This proof of establishment must be issued by a national authority and prove that the signing party exists.

 If the signing party is located in an area claimed by two or more widely recognised states, the RIPE NCC may accept proof of establishment issued by whichever national authority the signing party chooses.

 If the legal person is located in an area that is self-proclaimed as an independent state, the RIPE NCC may accept proof of establishment issued by the relevant authorities accompanied by further documentation (e.g., proof of identity of the authorised representative, articles of incorporation etc.).

 1.2.
 Compliance with RIPE Policies

 The RIPE NCC performs due diligence on requests for Internet number resources and the validity of the distribution criteria before registration in order to ensure compliance with the appropriate RIPE Policies (IPv4 Address Allocation and Assignment Policies for the RIPE NCC Service Region, IPv6 Address Allocation and Assignment Policy, Autonomous System (AS) Number Assignment Policy).

 During these checks, the RIPE NCC may ask for information about the network the Internet number resources are meant to be assigned to, as well as for documents supporting this information.

 Details of this due diligence depend on the specific Internet number resources that are requested.
-These details can be found in the Request Forms and Supporting Notes and for IPv4 addresses in the IPv4 Registration Procedures.
+These details can be found in the Request Forms and Supporting Notes.

 Submission of a change